arichtman/nix/README.md

 1. Edit conf file to use renamed disk.
 1. Move conf file to new id

+Adding watchdog to a proxmox VM

+1. Add `watchdog: model=i6300esb,action=reset` to the conf file in `/etc/pve/qemu-server/`.
+1. Stop and start the VM.

+See references for details.

 #### Cluster access bootstrap

 ```bash